best-of-lists/best-of/create-best-of-list.md

 # Create your own best-of list

 Welcome ❤️ It is awesome that you want to create your own best-of list!
-It will probably only take around 3-4 minutes to get you started ⏱️
+It will only take around 3-4 minutes to get you started ⏱️

 1. **Create a new repository based on the [best-of template](https://github.com/best-of-lists/best-of/generate)**.
     <details>